🏗️ Components#

 `bindProperty()` vs `bindAttribute()`

-bindAttribute(el, 'checked') sets the HTML attribute, which only controls the checkbox's default state and has no effect on the live .checked property once the page has loaded. bindProperty(el, 'checked') assigns to the element's JS property directly — the only reliable way to update native form element state at runtime.
+bindAttribute(el, 'checked') sets the HTML attribute.
+This only controls the checkbox's default state.
+It has no effect on the live .checked property once the page has loaded. bindProperty(el, 'checked') assigns to the element's JS property directly.
+This is the only reliable way to update native form element state at runtime.

 Use bindProperty() for properties that diverge from their attribute equivalent: checked, value, disabled, readOnly, selectedIndex, ariaLabel, ariaExpanded, ariaDisabled.